http://math.mit.edu/~stevenj/18.335) is the home

 Further reading: Templates for the Solution of Linear Systems, chapter on preconditioners.

-Handouts: problem-set 5 solutions, summary of options for solving linear systems
+Handouts: summary of options for solving linear systems, notes on sparse-direct solvers from Fall 2007.

-Further reading: A very nice overview can be found in these 2002 Lecture Notes on Iterative Methods by Henk van der Vorst (second section, starting with GMRES).
-Lecture notes on sparse-direct solvers from 18.335 in Fall 2006 (also as slides).
-A survey of nested-dissection algorithms (Khaira, 1992).
-List of sparse-direct solver software by Dongarra et al. Notes on multifrontal sparse-direct methods by M. Gupta (UIUC, 1999).
+Further reading: A very nice overview of iterative methods for non-Hermitian problems can be found in these 2002 Lecture Notes on Iterative Methods by Henk van der Vorst (second section, starting with GMRES).
+Sparse-direct methods: A survey of nested-dissection algorithms (Khaira, 1992).
+List of sparse-direct solver software by Dongarra and another list by Davis.
+Notes on multifrontal sparse-direct methods by M. Gupta (UIUC, 1999).
+The book Direct Methods for Sparse Linear Systems by Davis is a useful reference.
+Outside of Matlab, a popular library to help you solve spare problems is Petsc.

 Handouts: overview of optimization (full-page slides)